 48.)
 University of Miami

-The University of Miami School of Business Administration, located in Coral Gables, Florida, is a top 50 business school that teaches its students with a mixture of experiential learning opportunities, lectures and guest speakers.
+The University of Miami School of Business Administration, located in Coral Gables, Florida, is a top 50 business school that teaches its students with a mixture of experiential learning opportunities, lectures, and guest speakers.
 The school, located in one of the most dynamic and rapidly growing centers for international businesses, gives students the opportunity to learn business and economics on a global scale.
 The Financial Times rates the School’s faculty among the top 35 business school faculties in the United States. and among the top 40 faculties in the world, meaning students will obtain their education from a very high-quality faculty.

-The MBA programs offered at the University of Miami School of Business Administration are a full-time MBA program, an executive MBA program, an online program and a professional MBA program.
-The University of Miami has sent more than 3,500 students to study abroad, allowing them to gain an even further developed understanding into international business methods and etiquette.
+The MBA programs offered at the University of Miami School of Business Administration are a full-time MBA program, an executive MBA program, an online program, and a professional MBA program.
+The University of Miami has sent more than 3,500 students to study abroad, allowing them to gain an even further developed understanding of international business methods and etiquette.
 The Financial Times ranks the University of Miami MBA program as 98th in MBA programs worldwide.